rancher/docs/content/rancher/v2.x/en/faq/technical/_index.md

 ### Where is the state of Rancher stored?

-- Single node install: in the embedded etcd of the `rancher/rancher` container, located at `/var/lib/rancher`.
+- Docker Install: in the embedded etcd of the `rancher/rancher` container, located at `/var/lib/rancher`.
 - High Availability install: in the etcd of the RKE cluster created to run Rancher.

 ### How are the supported Docker versions determined?